bitmovin/bitmovin-player-web-analytics-adobe/README.md

 ## Usage
 ----------------
 bitmovin-player-analytics-adobe provides information for each video uniquely.
 To handle this each instance of the Bitmovin player needs to be passed to the analytics function.
-This function is exposed on the window at `window.bitmovin.player.analytics.HeartbeatAnalytics`
+This function is exposed on the window at `window.bitmovin.player.analytics.AdobeAnalytics`

 ### Configuration

 #### Heartbeat Config
-Once initializing a player instance, you need to pass it to the HeartbeatAnalytics function to register it with your heartbeat account providing a configuration object as the first argument.
+Once initializing a player instance, you need to pass it to the `AdobeAnalytics` function to register it with your heartbeat account providing a configuration object as the first argument.
 All fields in the heartbeatConfig are required.

 ```
 const heartbeatConfig = ({